Install Nuget Package

 Auto Configuration

 The Fluent API can also be used to automatically detect and configure your API.
-An overload is provided that accepts an AutoConfiguration
+An overload is provided that accepts an AutoConfiguration object.

 services.AddFirestorm()